Pre-Conference Training Workshop

 Beatrice Luceri

-President in SIMA - Italian Society of Management
+President of SIMA - Italian Society of Management

 13.30 – 14.30